 These Low Fat Baked Crab Cakes are a delicious reduced-fat, appetizer version of crab cakes, but they’re great to serve as a light dinner, too.

 When I’ve got my hands on some fresh crab, I usually make my favorite crab fettuccine.
 But if I’m wishing to make something a little lighter, I make these low fat baked crab cakes instead.
 They do make a nice appetizer to share with friends, but making them for dinner to have with a green salad is my favorite way to enjoy them.
 Because they’re baked, they’re obviously a lot lighter than traditional fried crab cakes, but the flavor is still there.
+And, if you happen to be following the Weight Watchers WW plan, you’ll find a link to the WW Points on the recipe card at the end of this post.
 These are delicious.

 - Saltine crackers